South Florida’s Red-Hot Housing Market Icing Out Potential Buyers Who Can't Compete With Investors

 MIAMI GARDENS (CBSMiami) – Home prices continue to surge in South Florida, and the trend has left many homebuyers in bidding wars or unable to find properties.

-“I’ve been looking for a home for about two years, it has been a very difficult and kinda of a strenuous process,” said South Florida resident Alexander Shepard.READ MORE: Broward Schools Votes To Keep Mask, Quarantine Rules In Place
+“I’ve been looking for a home for about two years, it has been a very difficult and kinda of a strenuous process,” said South Florida resident Alexander Shepard.READ MORE: Spirit Airlines To Begin Service At Miami International Airport

 Shepard adds despite have thousands saved and great credit his dream of becoming a home owner has been virtually unattainable.